 Turning on a ceiling light or a lamp from a wall switch will be a thing of the past with smart lighting controls.
 Depending on the fact that your house has the right setup system, you can control the lights in your house with the help of your smartphone, a home automation system, or a touchscreen panel.
 A NEST thermostat is a smart device that not only controls the temperature in your home, but it can also be programmed to switch on or switch off lights in your home.
 Advanced light control is becoming a commonplace feature, and soon it’ll be a standard home element.

 In a couple of years, it’ll be much easier for people to design and build their houses via virtual or augmented reality.
 It will help you envision how a particular piece of furniture looks in your home and you’ll have tons of options at the click of a button.
 Additionally, Facebook is working on a video chat device that will reportedly use smart camera technology to make people using it feel like they are sitting in the same room.

 If the technologies mentioned above sound far-fetched to you, remember when you thought you couldn’t be attached to your smartphone, order groceries online, or give commands to a virtual assistant.
 The strangest of technology will become common in the coming few years.

-Author Bio: Arindam Paul is a founding member of Atomberg Technologies, a startup working towards manufacturing unique energy efficient fans and tech savvy products.
+Author Bio: Arindam Paul is a founding member of Stomberg Technologies, a startup working towards manufacturing unique energy-efficient fans and tech-savvy products.
 He is currently heading the Marketing and Long term strategy division at Atomberg and is aiming to disrupt the world of household appliances.